jaseemabid/blog/talks/inc/inc.md

-class: center, middle
+class: center

 # Incremental approach to compiler construction

 ### Jaseem Abid

 ---
-class: center, middle
+class: middle, center

+## Build a compiler for a subset of scheme
+## by the end of the talk
-# Let's build a compiler even if you know nothing about it
+## even if you know nothing about compilers

 ---
-class: center, middle

-# Incrementally

----
-class: center, middle

-# Agenda:

-## Build a compiler for a small subset of scheme by the end of the talk

----
-class: center, middle
+class: middle

-# Abstract:

 > Real-life compilers are too complex to serve as an educational tool.
 And the
 > gap between real-life compilers and the educational toy compilers is too wide.

 ---
-class: center, middle
+class: middle

 > We show that building a compiler can be as easy as building an interpreter.

 ---
-class: center, middle
+class: middle

 > The compiler we construct accepts a large subset of the Scheme programming
 > language and produces assembly code for the Intel-x86 architecture

 ---
-class: center, middle
+class: middle

 > Every step yields a fully working compiler for a progressively expanding
 > subset of Scheme.
 Every compiler step produces real assembly code that can be